rabbitmq/rabbitmq-stream-go-client/README.md

 ### Streams Statistics

-To get stream statistics you need to use the the `environment.StreamStats` method.
+To get stream statistics you need to use the `environment.StreamStats` method.

 ```golang
 stats, err := environment.StreamStats(testStreamName)